 Beijing has sought to deal with the unrest with a mix of repression and efforts to stimulate the region's economy, including through increased investment by state-owned firms.

-In 2013 there was a sudden upsurge in violence, when the authorities accused "terrorists" of attacks in Kashgar that left 21 dead in April.
-There was further violence in the summer, and exiled Uighur groups accused China of exaggerating the threat in order to justify repression.
+In 2013 there was a sudden upsurge in violence, when the authorities accused separatist "terrorists" of attacks in Kashgar that left 21 dead in April.
+There was further violence in the summer and in 2014, and exiled Uighur groups accused China of exaggerating the threat in order to justify repression.